asvd/helios-kernel/README.md

 =============

-Helios Kernel is an open-source javascript module loader and dependence manager.
+Helios Kernel is an open-source javascript module loader and dependency manager.
 The library itself and its module format are cross-compatible between the browser-based environment and [nodejs](http://nodejs.org/).
 Therefore it is possible to run the same code without any conversion in both environments.
 Helios Kernel tracks